 Pinterest’s beta feature, Lens, could already take a photograph of one ingredient and suggest recipes, but now the visual search tool can suggest recipes based on fully prepared meals.
-Now, when users enjoy a dish at a restaurant, they can snap a photo with Lens and the artificially intelligent program will use tools like object recognition to suggest similar recipes to make at home.
+Now, when users enjoy a dish at a restaurant, they can snap a photo with Lens and the artificially intelligent program will use tools like object recognition to suggest similar

 The traditional text-based search is also getting a boost in the latest update for food.
 New search filters make it possible to filter out results based on dietary patterns — like only searching for recipes that are vegetarian or gluten-free.
 And if users only have half an hour to make dinner, searches can also be narrowed down based on the prep time.
 Users can now even type in what ingredients they have on hand to find new ideas on dishes to make without running to the store.

 Pinterest says searches for dairy-free recipes have climbed 88 percent year-over-year, while gluten-free dishes jumped 63 percent and vegan options 52 percent.
-The new search tools make it simpler for users with dietary restrictions or preferences to find recipes that suit their tastes.
+The new search tools make it simpler for users with dietary restrictions or preferences to find

 The new search and Lens features are also joining an updated rating system.
 Pinterest says recipes are the most-tried Pins on the platform, where users make the recipe and comment on whether or not it was what they expected or if it was a recipe for a Pinterest fail.
 Now, users that try the recipe can use a star system to rate it, which makes it easier for other users to quickly see any recipe’s rating.